The Doubs Fall

 - Children (6 to 16 years old): 8 francs

-Olivier Favre, from the nearby town of Le Locle, broke the world’s highest diving record by jumping in 1987 from a platform 53 metres high in front of the port of Les Brenets on the French side.
+Olivier Favre, from the nearby town of Le Locle, broke the world’s highest diving record by jumping in 1987 from a platform 53 metres high in front of the harbour of Les Brenets on the French side.
 Seriously injured following this jump, he must undergo a convalescence of 2 years.
 His record will last until 2015 and he dies in 2017 from cardiac arrest in Thailand.

 In July 2018, an American jumped into the waterfall to save a person who had fallen into the water from the cliff.